joncox123/PyBoloPublic/README.md

 Chat in PyBolo works like Doom or Quake.
 You can chat in the lobby, after the game, or during the game.
 Pressing the "T" key will allow you to enter a chat for all players to see.
 Pressing "Y" will only send a chat to players on your team.
 Press ENTER to send the chat, or ESC to cancel.

 ## How can I change the default settings?
+To set the key configuration, activate the menu in the game and click the Set Keys button.
+Hit the back arrow in the upper right to save your changes.
-To change certain settings, including the key map, please open the following file in a text editor:
+However, to change other settings please open the following JSON file in a text editor, such as Notepad or similar:
   ./_internal/PyBoloConfig.json
-See the end of this README for the key names.

 ## How do you win a game in PyBolo?
 One of the long standing issues with Bolo is that it never offered an end-of-game state.
 This may be fine for closely knit groups or LAN parties, but it's a practical problem for modern play over the internet amongst people who don't necessarily know the game and each other well.
 As a result, it is currently possible to win in PyBolo by either taking control of all of the bases or pillboxes.
 Think of it like checkmate in chess, so protect your bases and pills.